 Where can I find a project management job?

-There are a number of resources available to people looking for project management jobs.
+There are various resources available to people looking for project management jobs.
 It isn’t just about going through the newspaper’s career section anymore.
 Here are some great places to find jobs:

-- Online job directories: There are countless sites such as Indeed and Careers24 that host job ads.
-This is a great place to start, as you can use keywords (like ‘entry-level jobs’) to narrow down your search.
+- Online job directories: There are countless sites – such as Indeed and Careers24 – that host job ads.
+Online job searches are a great place to start, as you can use keywords (like ‘entry-level jobs’) to narrow down your search.
 You can also do a simple Google search for ‘Project Management Jobs in South Africa’.

 - Business social networks: Sites like LinkedIn and Bizcommunity are great resources for job-hunters.
 You can create a professional profile, upload your CV, and apply for jobs listed exclusively on these sites by companies.
 These are also good places to start networking and building connections.